 Social Media Policy & Usage

-While we may have official profiles on social media platforms, users are advised to verify authenticity of such profiles before engaging with, or sharing information with such profiles.
+While I may have official profiles on social media platforms, users are advised to verify authenticity of such profiles before engaging with, or sharing information with such profiles.
 We will never ask for user passwords or personal details on social media platforms.
 Users are advised to conduct themselves appropriately when engaging with us on social media.

 There may be instances where our website features social sharing buttons, which help share web content directly from web pages to the respective social media platforms.
 You use social sharing buttons at your own discretion and accept that doing so may publish content to your social media profile feed or page.

 A "cookie" is a piece of information that is stored on your computer's hard drive and which records how you move your way around a website so that, when you revisit that website, it can present tailored options based on the information stored about your last visit.
 Cookies can also be used to analyse traffic and for advertising and marketing purposes.

 Cookies are used by nearly all websites and do not harm your system.
 If you want to check or change what types of cookies you accept, this can usually be altered within your browser settings.
 You can block cookies at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.